witny23/csci_441_meteor_challenges/campaign/README.md

-comment, link, and style challenge: Challenge - vid 35a
+comment, link, and style: Challenge solution - vid 35a

 GOALS